Skip to main content

 All these subjects lead up to EQF/MQF level 3 qualification, with no dead-ends.
 The rationale is that vocational education supports the educational engagement of learners who may struggle with the learning pedagogy of mainstream academic subjects.
 The progress of learners in the vocational subjects is not assessed through formal examinations but through ongoing assessment by the subject teacher, verified internally by a second subject teacher, and evaluated by an external verifier from the national assessment board.
 School-based information sessions were organised for learners, their parents and teaching staff.
 Teachers already in service who opted to teach the new vocational and applied subjects attended ongoing professional development sessions in the learning content, vocational pedagogy and assessment procedure. in addition to the investment in human resources, the Ministry and the ESF jointly financed 78 vocational spaces, equipping them with the latest material and teaching resources.

 The My Journey reform includes vocational and applied subjects as a measure to reduce early school leaving and, potentially, increase tertiary education attainment.
 This involves moving from a 'one size fits all' system to a more inclusive and equitable programme.
 The aim is to respond to different educational needs and give parity of esteem to general, vocational and applied subjects.
 The new system builds on the current one but ambitiously moves forward in democratising academic, vocational and applied learning for all students within a framework of parity of esteem.
 It retains key competencies and sustains traditional academic learning programmes.
 Complementarily, vocational subjects and applied learning programmes leading up to MQF Level 3, are also made available to all students and are provided within the same school and in all secondary schools.
 Applied learning is comparable and equivalent to academic and vocational education and is accredited up to MQF Level 3.
-Following compulsory education, students may opt to continue their studies at the University of Malta (UoM), Malta College of Arts, Science and Technology (MCAST), Institute of Tourism Studies (ITS) or another higher education institution of their choice.
+Following compulsory education, students may opt to continue their studies at the University of Malta (UM), Malta College of Arts, Science and Technology (MCAST), Institute of Tourism Studies (ITS) or another higher education institution of their choice.

-The introduction of equitable learning programmes enables more quality time for in-depth learning whilst increasing learning opportunities, eliminating dead ends and easing labour market entry.
+The introduction of equitable learning programmes enables more quality time for in-depth learning while increasing learning opportunities, eliminating dead ends and easing labour market entry.
 My Journey seeks to promote increased links between education and industry.
 Close cooperation between schools and workplaces assures the currency of subject learning outcomes (SLOs), provides real-life work environments thus warranting the assimilation of the aims of work life, establishes fruitful relationships with companies and facilitates the learning of entrepreneurship competencies.
 These processes contribute to their development of expertise in the occupation that cannot be simulated in a school-based environment.
-By offering the possibility to choose vocational and/or applied paths at the age of 12, the reform is implemented in a manner that avoids the possibility of later exclusion.
+By offering the possibility to choose vocational and/or applied paths at the age of 12, the reform is implemented to avoid the possibility of later exclusion.
 In order to avoid that students may leave compulsory education not being well equipped with those key competencies that could allow later re-skilling and up-skilling, the My Journey reform will also include new learning programmes in the core subjects (Mathematics, English, Maltese and Science) targeted at students following applied programmes.
 In this regard, a new certification is being introduced.
 The Secondary Education Applied Certificate (SEAC) run by the MATSEC board will certify 9 applied option subjects and 5 core subjects.

 At the post-secondary education level: